tsiege/Tech-Interview-Cheat-Sheet/README.md

 - **Linear arrays**, or one dimensional arrays, are the most basic.
   - Are static in size, meaning that they are declared with a fixed size.
 - **Dynamic arrays** are like one dimensional arrays, but have reserved space for additional elements.
-  - If a dynamic array is full, it copies it's contents to a larger array.
+  - If a dynamic array is full, it copies its contents to a larger array.
-- **Two dimensional arrays** have x and y indices like a grid or nested arrays.
+- **Multi dimensional arrays** nested arrays that allow for multiple dimensions such as an array of arrays providing a 2 dimensional spacial representation via x, y coordinates.

-#### Big O efficiency:
+#### Time Complexity:
 - Indexing:         Linear array: O(1),      Dynamic array: O(1)
 - Search:           Linear array: O(n),      Dynamic array: O(n)
 - Optimized Search: Linear array: O(log n), Dynamic array: O(log n)